iewaij/code-examples/README.md

 ## Other Languages
 [**SML**](/sml.sml)
 Standard ML is a general-purpose, modular, functional programming language with compile-time type checking and type inference.
-In the code I made several functions to takle date calculation.
+In the code I made several functions to deal with date calculation.

 [**Julia**](https://github.com/iewaij/DiffEqParamEstim.jl/blob/dev/src/build_loss_objective.jl)
 Julia is a high-level, high-performance dynamic programming language for numerical computing.
 In this example, I build a function to calculate multi-loss of parameter estimation.